🇳🇿 NEW ZEALAND - The South Island 10, 13, or 16 days

 DAY 11

-Abel Tasman National Park is a wilderness reserve.
-It’s known for the Abel Tasman Coast Track, a long trail winding over beaches and across ridges.
+• Abel Tasman National Park is a wilderness reserve known for the Abel Tasman Coast Track, a long trail that winds along beaches and over ridges..

 DAY 12